-This is where most people are incorrect however.
+But this is where most people are incorrect.
 While visiting the North Pole or joining an arctic wild safari will cost you more or less your first born child, a visit to the capital city will give you a taste of the arctic without breaking your budget.

 Iqaluit, the capital city of Nunavut, isn’t exactly remote wilderness, but it still has expansively colourful tundra in the summer and frozen sea ice in the winter.
 And it’s much, much more accessible.